Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Potential Solutions and Opportunities

 \section{Potential Solutions and Opportunities}

-In addition to the approaches discussed in Section \ref{sec:gridimpact}, this section presents further solutions and opportunities to address the challenges associated with the rapid integration of AI data centers, considered from three perspectives: the power grid, the AI data centers, and the AI end-users.
+In addition to the approaches discussed in Section \ref{sec:gridimpact}, this section presents further solutions and opportunities for addressing the challenges associated with the rapid integration of AI data centers.
+The discussion is organized from three perspectives: the power grid, AI data centers, and AI end-users.
+Then, an overview of existing demonstration projects on computing-electricity coordination is provided, followed by an integrated solution framework and a discussion of practical deployment considerations.
+Figure \ref{fig:impactsolu} visualizes the critical challenges discussed in Section \ref{sec:gridimpact} and the potential solutions introduced in this section.